rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ## Using Remix and Metamask with RSK testnet

-RSK implementation was based in the Java implementation of Ethereum EVM, so a lot of things that we have in Ethereum it is possible to use at RSK network.
+RSK's virtual machine implementation is compatible with the Ethereum EVM, we can also use many of Ethereum's developer tools.

 In this tutorial I will show you step by step how to use Remix and Metamask, which was builded to Ethereum blockchain, to create and deploy a simple smart contract at RSK testnet network.